daadan53/Infinite-Runner/README.md

-Use directionnal arrows or ZQSD for move.
+Use directionnal arrows or QD for move.
 You can jump with space bar.
+Down arrow or S touch for crouch.
 CTRL Right or Left or Click mouse button left for look behind you.